Supervision for Spiritual Directors

 "Supervision is a conversation between peers that ultimately fosters the well-being of the absent other."
 (Mary Rose Bumpus in Supervision of Spiritual Directors: Engaging Holy Mystery, ed.
 Mary Rose Bumpus and Rebecca Bradburn Langer, Morehouse, 2005, 5.)

-Supervision for spiritual directors is a contemplative process intended to enhance your growth as a director in response to God, so that both you and your directees can flourish.
-For some spiritual directors, peer group supervision is a good choice.
+Supervision for spiritual directors is a contemplative, evocative, and compassionate process intended to enhance your growth as a director, so that both you and your directees can flourish.
+For some spiritual directors, facilitated group supervision is a good choice.
+(Note that facilitated group supervision is different than peer group supervision.)
 However, there are excellent reasons why you might want individual supervision.
-Reasons may include:

 - You want more detailed, in-depth supervision than a group provides.
-Some supervision groups might only allot 30-45 minutes to explore your situation, whereas in individual supervisor I will focus on you and your situation for a full 60 minutes.
+Some supervision groups allot limited time to explore your situation.
+As an individual supervisor, I will focus on you and your situation for a full 60 minutes.

 - You want to discuss your spiritual direction practice with a more experienced director.
-In some peer groups the members all have approximately the same level of experience as you have, perhaps less.
-Although it isn't always possible to do this, you may want an individual supervisor who's worked as a spiritual director longer than you have.
+In some supervision groups the members all have about the same level of experience, perhaps less.
+You may want an individual supervisor who's worked as a spiritual director longer than you have.

 - You want to tend confidentiality and boundary issues more carefully.
-If you live in a community where many people know each other, perhaps some members of your peer group know your directees.
+If you live in a community where many people know each other, perhaps some members of your supervision group know your directees.
 In such a setting, confidentiality could be breached and boundary lines crossed.
-Using an individual supervisor from elsewhere in the country may alleviate these issues.
+Using an individual supervisor from elsewhere may alleviate these issues.

-For any of these reasons or others you might have, you're welcome to contact me for individual supervision on either a long-term or a case-by-case basis.
+For these reasons or others you might have, you're welcome to contact me for individual supervision on either a long-term or a case-by-case basis.

 Frequent Questions about Supervision